segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/search.md

 ## <a name="introduction"></a>Introduction
 ------
+The search page displays the results of a keyword search performed by the customer.

 On the search result pages of the online store, the following objects must be declared and filled: `listing`, `page`, `website`, `user`, `cart`, `version`.

 ## <a name="required-variables"></a>Required variables